krsmanovic/dotfiles/windows/TotalCommander/README.md

 ## Total Commander settings

-Check the location for the folder `GHISLER` by clicking `Help / About Total Commamder...` on the main toolbar.
+Click `Help / About Total Commander...` on the main toolbar to check where to put `GHISLER` folder.

 Configuration files are half-anonymized.
 Leftovers are there on purpose.